 Fabrication, microstructure and properties of Gd2O2S:Tb scintillation ceramics

-• Gd2O2S:Tb scintillation ceramics exhibit a high neutron absorption cross-section, high light output, and excellent spectral matching performance.
-These ceramics eliminate optical losses associated with bubbles, powder particles, and binders commonly observed in traditional neutron powder scintillation screens.
-Gd2O2S:Tb ceramics enhance irradiation stability and extend service life, offering promising applications in neutron imaging.
+• Gd2O2S:Tb scintillation ceramics exhibit a high neutron absorption cross-section, high light output, and excellent spectral matching properties.
+They address the optical loss issues associated with bubbles, powder particles, and binders in traditional neutron powder scintillation screens, significantly improving irradiation stability and service life, and demonstrating promising application prospects in the field of neutron imaging.
 To obtain Gd2O2S:Tb powders with homogeneous composition, superior dispersion, and high sintering activity, precursors were synthesized from Gd2O3 powders, Tb(NO3)3, and H2SO4 via a hot water-bath reaction at 90 ℃.
 The precursors were transformed into Gd2O2SO4 after air calcination at 600 ℃ for 3 h.
 Subsequent hydrogen reduction at 750 ℃ for 2.5 h yielded Gd2O2S:Tb powders with smaller lamellar particle size and more uniform dispersion.
 The morphology of the Gd2O2S:Tb powders was optimized by modulating the morphology of the initial Gd2O3 powders in combination with an analysis of the hot water-bath reaction mechanism.
-The influence of different Gd2O3 powders (commercial nano-, precipitation -synthesized, commercial micron-, and ball-milled commercial micron- Gd2O3 powders) on the morphology of Gd2O2S:Tb powders was investigated.
-Gd2O2S:Tb powders with smaller lamellar size, more uniform dispersion, and higher sintering activity were obtained using commercial nano-Gd2O3 powders.
-The Gd2O2S:Tb ceramics prepared from commercial nano-Gd2O3 powders via vacuum pre-sintering at 1300 ℃ for 3 h and hot isostatic pressing post-treatment at 1350 ℃ for 3 h under 176 MPa exhibited the highest total optical transmittance of 11.3%@545 nm (1 mm thickness) and the highest X-ray excited luminescence intensity.
-However, the presence of a secondary phase of Gd2O3 within the ceramics limits further improvement in the optical quality of Gd2O2S:Tb ceramics.
+The results show that Gd2O2S:Tb powders obtained using commercial nano-Gd2O3 powders reveal the smaller lamellar size, better dispersion, and higher sintering activity.
+The Gd2O2S:Tb ceramics (with the thickness of 1 mm) prepared from commercial nano-Gd2O3 powders via vacuum pre-sintering at 1300 ℃ for 3 h and hot isostatic pressing post-treatment at 1350 ℃ for 3 h under 176 MPa exhibited the highest total optical transmittance of 11.3%@545 nm and the highest X-ray excited luminescence intensity.
+However, the presence of a secondary phase of Gd2O3 within the ceramics limits the further improvement in the optical quality of Gd2O2S:Tb ceramics.

 • loading